Laser pointer: Leisure and entertainment

 Entertainment is one of the other applications that has been found for lasers.
-The most common use of lasers in entertainment can be seen in special effects used in laser shows.
-Clubs, parties and outdoor concerts all use high-power lasers, with safety precautions, as a spectacle.
-Laser shows are often extravagant, using lenses, mirrors and smoke.
+Clubs, parties and outdoor concerts may use high-power lasers, with safety precautions, as a spectacle.
+Laser shows are often extravagant, using lenses, mirrors and fog.

-Lasers have also become a popular plaything for pets such as cats, ferrets and dogs, whose natural predatory instincts are triggered by the moving laser and will chase it and/or try to catch it as much as possible, but obviously never succeed.
-As a result, laser pointers have become a popular form of entertainment for many pet owners.
+Laser pointers are a popular plaything for pets (e.g. cats, ferrets and dogs) whose natural predatory instincts are triggered by the moving laser and will chase it and/or unsuccessfully try to catch it as much as possible, providing entertainment for the pet owner as well.

 However, laser pointers have few applications beyond actual pointing in the wider entertainment industry, and many venues ban entry to those in possession of pointers as a potential hazard.
 Very occasionally laser gloves, which are sometimes mistaken for pointers, are seen being worn by professional dancers on stage at shows.
 Unlike pointers, these usually produce low-power highly divergent beams to ensure eye safety.
 Laser pointers have been used as props by magicians during magic shows.

 As an example of the potential dangers of laser pointers brought in by audience members, at the Tomorrow Land Festival in Belgium in 2009, laser pointers brought in by members of the audience of 200 mW or greater were found to be the cause of eye damage suffered by several other members of the audience according to reports about the incident filed on the ILDA (International Laser Display Association's) Web site.
-The report says that the incident was investigated by several independent authorities, including the Belgium police, and that those authorities concluded that pointers brought in by the audience were the cause of the injuries.
+The report says that the incident was investigated by several independent authorities, including the Belgian police, and that those authorities concluded that pointers brought in by the audience were the cause of the injuries.

 Laser pointers can be used in hiking or outdoor activities.
-Higher-powered laser pointers are bright enough to scare away large wild animals which makes them useful for hiking and camping.
-In these circumstances a laser pointer can also serve as a handy survival tool, as it can be used as a rescue signal in emergencies which is visible to aircraft and other parties, during both day and night conditions, at extreme distances.
+It can be used as a rescue signal in emergencies which is visible to aircraft and other parties, during both day and night conditions, at extreme distances.
 For example, during the night in August 2010 two men and a boy were rescued from marshland after their red laser pen was spotted by rescue teams.

 Weapons systems

 Accurately aligned laser pointers are used as laser gunsights to aim a firearm.

-Some militaries use lasers to mark targets at night for aircraft.
-This is done to ensure that "friendly" and "enemy" targets are not mistaken.
-A friendly target may wear an IR emitting device that is only visible to those utilizing night vision (such as pilots).
-To pinpoint the exact location of an enemy combatant, they would simply illuminate the target with a laser beam detectable by the attacking aircraft.
-This can be one of the most accurate ways of marking targets.